Trauma Releasing Exercise Workshop & Module 1 Certification Training, January 2020

 - Basic proficiently in leading individual and group TRE sessions with youth and adults, in school, therapeutic, home and agency settings.

 - But most importantly, you’ll also gain skills to help you manage your own stress, trauma and post-trauma reactions from personal and professional experiences – benefiting your work, your relationships, and your well-being.

 TRE Workshop Experiences

 Certificate & CEUs

-A certificate of completion will be provided upon course completion listing 18 contact hours.
+A certificate of completion will be provided upon workshop completion listing 18 contact hours.

 1 Graduate Credit from University of the Pacific, 18 Clock Hours and/or CEUs available.